Samudra: In the Rigveda

-The precise semantic field of the Vedic word is difficult to establish, and has been much debated, in particular in relation to the question whether the bearers of the Rigvedic culture had direct knowledge of the ocean.
+The precise semantic field of the Vedic word is difficult to establish, and has been much debated, in particular in relation to the question of whether the bearers of the Rigvedic culture had direct knowledge of the ocean.

 Apart from the question of direct acquaintance of the bearers of Vedic culture with the ocean in the modern sense of the word, it is generally accepted that their worldview had the world encircled by oceans, a feature likely inherited from Proto-Indo-European mythology, with a "heavenly ocean" above the world, and a subterranean ocean of the underworld.
 Varuna was the deity presiding over both these oceans, and over water in general.